 As a gratification or an obligation from the court of Ceylon, the trophies were sent to the court of Pagan by ships.
 According to the same chronicle, the acquirement of the Tripidaka's copies along with the Emerald Buddha Image from Langka, was however not without incidences.

-While the Sri Vijaya court, under the leadership of Suryavarman I, took hold of Angkor and fought to regain back its legacy of the Cakravatin Empire, the Chola took hold of South India and fought against the Sri Vijaya.
+under the leadership of Suryavarman I, the Sri Vijaya court took hold of Angkor and fought to regain back its legacy of the Cakravatin Empire, the Chola took hold of South India and fought against the Sri Vijaya.
 During the Cholera epidemic, Haripanjaya was deserted but was back to its former glory soon after the end of the plague.

 With the return of former inhabitants, Haripanjaya took no time to sprung back to its former glory.
 The people of Hamsavati, who still loved their friends and relatives in Haripanjaya often visited them, bearing many letters.
 (CAMA:Cholera Epidemic and flight to Hamsavati)